UK shale gas can ease rising dependency on imports, says IoD

-Without the development of new domestic gas resources, Britain's import costs for natural gas could rise from $8.5 billion (5.2 billion pounds) today to more than $11 billion by 2015 as North Sea supplies dwindle and Norway struggles to fill the gap, Reuters research showed this week.
+Without the development of new domestic gas resources, Britain's import costs for natural gas could rise from $8.5 billion today to more than $11 billion by 2015 as North Sea supplies dwindle and Norway struggles to fill the gap, Reuters research showed this week.

 Britain was a net exporter of gas until 2004, but a steady decline in output over the past few years has made it more reliant on imports, which have come mostly from Norway and, increasingly, Qatar.